 For each fire we approximated the weather at the time of the fire using the GridMet database (Abatzoglou 2013).
 We identified the start and end dates for each of our 477 fires; in rare cases where the end date was not known (N=35), we set the end date to seven days after the start date.
 We excluded cases where the start date was not known (N=4).
 We then calculated the centroid latitude and longitude coordinate of the high-severity area within a given fire, and downloaded the daily weather estimates from GridMet for the grid cell (4 km) overlapping that centroid.
 Daily estimates were obtained for daily maximum temperature, minimum temperature, maximum relative humidity, and burn index (need to cite and explain what this is).
 For each fire we then identified the most extreme fire weather conditions for these four variables during the burn period (maximum high temperature (TMX), maximum low temperature (TMN), minimum high relative humidity (RH), and maximum daily burn index (BI), and incorporated these variables into our database of fires.

-To evaluate the influence of weather and fire management on variation in SDC, we compared a set of candidate models predicting SDC based on all possible combinations of seven variables, using automated model selection implemented in the R package glmulti (Calcagno and de Mazancourt 2010).
+To evaluate the influence of weather and land management history/fire management (referred to hereafter as management) on variation in SDC, we compared a set of candidate models predicting SDC based on all possible combinations of seven variables, using automated model selection implemented in the R package glmulti (Calcagno and de Mazancourt 2010).
 The variables examined were: fire year (1984-2015), fire management class (“fire class”; suppression or wildland fire use), fire management agency (CalFIRE, USFS, NPS), and the four weather variables (TMX, TMN, RH, BI).
 We selected the top 5 candidate models on the basis of AIC comparisons, and compared the parameter effect sizes across these models.
 With parameter effects consistent across the top five candidate models (Table 1), we selected a simple model (model #2) for a regression tree analysis using recursive partitioning, implemented in the rpart package in R (Therneau et al. 2010).